kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 ## Alternatives

 * Continue using `godep` for vendor management.
 This is not viable for several reasons:
-  * The tool is unmaintained (the project readme states "Please use dep or another tool instead.")
+  * The tool is unmaintained (the project readme states "Please use dep or another tool instead."), and we have had to make our own fork to work around some edge cases.
   * There are significant performance problems (the pull-kubernetes-godeps CI job takes ~30 minutes to verify vendoring)
   * There are significant functional problems (the tool cannot be run in some environments, gets confused by diamond dependencies, etc)